jamiesonbecker/redis2json/README.md

 ## Uses

-you can pipe the output through gzip and send it to a file for a quick non-redis data backup or export/migrate to another system.
+You can pipe the output through gzip and send it to a file for a quick non-redis data backup or export/migrate to another system.

 For example: